Living Our Beliefs: Exploring Faith & Religion in Daily Life

 • Summary

 • Religion and faith are important for millions of people worldwide.
-While ancient traditions can provide valuable beliefs and values for life, it can be hard to apply them to our lives today.
-And yet, weaving them into our days can bring benefits––greater meaning in life, more alignment between our beliefs and our actions, and deeper personal connection to our faiths and each other.
+While ancient traditions can provide important beliefs and values for life, it can be hard to apply them to our lives today.
+And yet, weaving them into our days can bring benefits––greater meaning in life, more alignment between our beliefs and our actions, and deeper personal connection to our faith and each other.

-In Living Our Beliefs, we delve into where and how practicing Jews, Christians, and Muslims express their faith each day––at work, at home, and out in public––so that together we can see the familiar and unfamiliar in new ways.
-Learning from other religions and denominations invites us to notice similarities and differences––how much we have in common and how enriching the differences can be.
-Comparing beliefs and practices can prompt us to be more curious and open to other people, reducing the natural challenge of encountering the Other.
+In Living Our Beliefs, we delve into where and how Jews, Christians, and Muslims express their faith each day––at work, at home, and in public––so that we can see the familiar and unfamiliar in new ways.
+Learning from other religions and denominations invites us to notice similarities and differences.
+Comparing beliefs and practices prompts us to be more curious and open to other people, reducing the natural challenge of encountering the Other.
 Every person’s life and religious practice is unique.
 Join us on this journey of discovery and reflection.

 Show more Show less